iamjexcdevvv/Myo-X/Client/my-pwa-app/README.md

 -   [x] Review the implementation of syncing queued workout session log
 -   [x] Implement remove exercise option, rest timer option (per exercise)
 -   [x] Implement rest timer
--   [ ] Adjust workout duration to be fixed its position at the navigation area
--   [ ] Implement install button if only the user hasnt install it yet
+-   [x] Implement install button if only the user hasnt install it yet
 -   [ ] Implement sound alarm when the rest timer is done or finish

 ## Future plans